ajaybhadauriyaa/movie-info/README.md

 A React + TypeScript application bootstrapped with Vite.
 This app allows users to search for movies, view details, and manage a list of selected movies.

+> **Note:** A `.env` file has been included in this project for testing purposes.
+Since this is primarily a test or demo project, environment-specific configurations are kept minimal.

 ## Folder Structure

 ```